 Itinerary in detail

 Day 1: Arrival in Kathmandu Tribhuvan International Airport and meet with our representative at the airport and transfer to Hotel by private car.
 Welcome drinks and short briefing about your trek, relax.
-Overnight at Hotel.
+Overnight at 4 star hotel in Kathmandu.

 Day 2: Drive from Kathmandu to Kurintar by private car 3 hours drive and trek to Ghairung 1170m/5 hrs trek